-Prometheus stole fire from the Gods but was punished by being chained to a rock, his liver pecked at for eternity by birds of prey.
+Prometheus stole fire from the Gods but was punished by being chained to a rock, his liver pecked at for eternity by an Eagle.
 And so it turned out for Promethean, the UK Whiteboard company.
-It’s being hailed as the ‘worst flotation of 2010’ and its shareprice has just collapsed.
+It is now being hailed as the ‘worst flotation of 2010’ and its shareprice has just collapsed.
 The founder, Tony Cann, is a nice guy, I know him well, but his arguments about e-learning in the classroom were never convincing.
-This was about teaching, not learning, about hardware and not learning.
+This was about illusory teaching, not learning, about hardware and not learning.

 Doomed to succeed

-Whiteboards were hailed as the technology saviour in schools, boosted by BECTA, but many, including BECTA’s chair Andrew Pindar, saw them as reinforcing an old preachy, teacher-centric, classroom model.
+Whiteboards were hailed as the technology saviour in schools by Charles Clarke, boosted by BECTA, but many, including BECTA’s chair Andrew Pindar, saw them as expensive blackboards.
 And so it came to pass.
 The UK has led the way here with more whiteboards in schools than European and US schools.
 But has it worked?
 Studies in the UK show NO significant improvement in attainment through whiteboards.
 Professor Frank Coffield warned us for years that this was a misguided policy.
 It’s a policy that was ‘doomed to succeed’.

 Attempts to inject technology into classrooms often fail.
 It’s a busy, crowded, one-to-many space, not a quiet, personal space, where one can focus on the task at hand.
-Whiteboards, like most technology in the classroom, is a square peg in a round role.
+Whiteboards, like most technology in the classroom, are often square pegs in a round holes.

 First, it diminishes the real role of the teacher, who has to hold the attention of the class, maintain discipline and engage with students on a personal level.
 Whiteboards so often pull attention away from the teacher, diluting their hold on the class.
 For many, it trivialises rather than enhances teaching.